cake-contrib/Cake.Paket/README.md

 # Documentation

-See the [Documentation](https://larzw.github.io/Cake.Paket/site) for additional help.
+- See the [Documentation](https://larzw.github.io/Cake.Paket/site) for additional help.
+- Cake's sites contains documentation of the addin at [Cake.Paket](http://cakebuild.net/dsl/paket/).

 # Contributing